Get Organized and Live Life On Purpose.

 Intellectual Stimulation- Have you read any good books lately, played a game that requires thinking or completed a crossword puzzle?

-I’m sure that you could have easily produced this list of things that you “should” be doing, but if you are like me, you neglect them.
+I’m sure that you could have easily produced this list of things that you “should” be doing but if you are like me you need to be reminded to do them.
 The baby is crying, the phone is ringing, the emails are piling up and there is nothing for dinner, so who thinks about drinking water?

 You May Also Enjoy: